-One of three national parks in the state of Washington, the Olympic National Park is home to one of the few temperate rainforests, the Hoh Rainforest, in the nation, as well as the Olympic Mountains and the Olympic Hot Springs.
-The park sits up on the Olympic Peninsula in the northwest corner of the northwest state.
-One of the most popular areas to explore is Hurricane Ridge.
+One of three national parks in the state of Washington, the Olympic National Park is home to one of the few temperate rainforests, the Hoh Rain Forest, in the nation, as well as the Olympic Mountains and the Olympic Hot Springs.
+The park sits on the Olympic Peninsula in the northwest corner of the state, and among the most popular areas to explore is Hurricane Ridge.

-The Future of Flight Aviation Center & Boeing Tour is an incredible opportunity to visit the world’s largest building by volume, watch 747, 777, and 787 Dreamliner airplanes being assembled, and gain admission to both the Aerospace Gallery and Strato Deck.
-Tickets sell out quickly at no more than $25 per person, so buy yours ahead of time!
+The Future of Flight Aviation Center & Boeing Tour is an incredible opportunity to visit the world’s largest building by volume, watch 747, 777 and 787 Dreamliner airplanes being assembled and gain admission to both the Aerospace Gallery and Strato Deck.
+Tickets sell out quickly at no more than $27 per person, so buy yours online.

 San Juan Islands

-This archipelago, made up of four main islands and several small islands not accessible by ferry, provides beautiful scenery and fun towns to explore.
-They are known for Moran State Park on Orcas Island, Friday Harbor on San Juan Island, and excellent whale-watching opportunities throughout the area.
+This archipelago, comprising four main islands and several small islands not accessible by ferry, provides beautiful scenery and fun towns to explore.
+Must-see sights include Moran State Park on Orcas Island and Friday Harbor on San Juan Island.
+Also, there are excellent whale-watching opportunities throughout the area.

-Mt.
-Rainier is the highest peak in the Pacific Northwest.
-The mountain, which rises to 14,410 feet (4,392.17 meters), provides excellent hiking and biking opportunities.
+Mt Rainier is the highest peak in the Pacific Northwest, rising 14,410ft (4,392m), and provides excellent hiking and biking opportunities.
 The park is also open during the winter for skiing and snowboarding.
-People can even enjoy Mt.
-Rainier without visiting the park, as it towers gracefully above the rest of the state.
+You can even enjoy Mt Rainier without visiting the park, as it towers gracefully above the rest of the state.

-Following the Mount St. Helens 1980 eruption, the Mount St. Helens National Monument was created in the Gifford Pinchot National Forest as a place of exploration and learning.
+Following the Mount St Helens 1980 eruption, a monument was created in the Gifford Pinchot National Forest, to act as a place of exploration and learning.
 The now-partially imploded volcano has trails open for hiking as well as cross-country skiing and snowmobiling in the winter.
-The Science and Learning Center shows how the surrounding ecosystem reacted over time.
+The Learning Center shows how the surrounding ecosystem has reacted over time.

 Washington State Capitol Building

 The state’s capitol building in Olympia is a sight to behold.
-The building, which cost seven million dollars to build before opening in 1928, has the tallest masonry dome in North America.
+It cost $7m dollars to build before opening in 1928 and has the tallest masonry dome in North America.
 Tours are available, including that of the five-ton Tiffany chandelier and the permanent sculptures.

-One of two cities in the state to host the World’s Fair, Spokane is the second largest city in Washington.
-Not too far from the Northwest Museum of Arts and Culture, the Riverfront Park is 100 acres set on the Spokane River and features a sculpture walk and a cable car providing views over Spokane Falls.
+One of two cities in the state to host a World’s Fair, Spokane is the second-largest city in Washington.
+Not too far from the Northwest Museum of Arts and Culture, the 100-acre (40ha) Riverfront Park lies on the Spokane River and features a sculpture walk and a cable car, which provides views over Spokane Falls.

 North Cascades National Park

-The North Cascades National Park is a vast collection of forests and valleys along the Cascade Mountains.
+The North Cascades National Park is a vast collection of forests and valleys along the Cascades and offers hiking, camping and climbing opportunities.
 Ross Lake and Thunder Creek Trail are two of the more popular destinations.
-The park offers opportunities for hiking, camping, and climbing.
 The unincorporated community of Stehekin, nestled in the park, is a lovely city getaway with no cell phone reception and limited groceries.

 Washington State Ferries

-It’s not so much the ferries themselves that are so spectacular, but rather the views possible only from a ferry in the middle of the Puget Sound.
-Surrounded by water, vistas include the Cascade and Olympic Mountain ranges, islands, the Seattle skyline, and – if you’re lucky – some orca whales!
+It’s not so much the ferries themselves that are so spectacular, but rather the views possible only from a ferry in the middle of Puget Sound.
+Surrounded by water, vistas include the Cascade and Olympic mountain ranges, islands, the Seattle skyline and – if you’re lucky – some orca whales.

-Approximately a half hour from the Canadian border, the northern city of Bellingham is enveloped by evergreen trees and Mt.
-Baker.
+Approximately a half-hour from the Canadian border, the northern city of Bellingham is enveloped by evergreen trees and Mt Baker.
 Two points of interest, in particular, are the SPARK Museum of Electrical Invention and the Whatcom Museum.
-Known as a more “hippie” section of the state, it is also the location of Western Washington University.
+Known as a more “hippie” section of the state, it’s also the location of Western Washington University.

 Columbia River Gorge